WMDF Main Event, Summer

 WMDF “Gemini” Stage, large geodesic tent

 Debuting in 2019 with the introduction of the “WMDF Hub” geodesic dome in the center of Motomachi Park, this stage opened new possibilities.
 We programmed workshops and street performers, and got a huge response from audiences enjoying a new atmosphere.
-You can imagine a whole globe as the backdrop to our event….
+It was possible imagine the whole globe as the backdrop to each performance.

 DSC_4411